Dravex18/D2-Robotics-WRO2025/SRC/README.md

 ### Here you’ll find the complete codebase used to tackle and complete the competition challenges.
 ### This includes everything from sensor handling and motor control to autonomous navigation and decision-making logic.

+> **Note 🔔**
+>For a proper understanding of the code, please refer to the custom libraries we developed, which are attached above.

 # 🚀 OPEN CHALLENGE CODE